Table of Contents

 Several factors may impact how long cocaine stays in your body, affecting how quickly the drug is processed and eliminated.
 These factors include:

-- Method of use: Cocaine may be smoked, snorted, or injected, and each method affects how rapidly the drug enters the bloodstream and how long it stays in your system.
-Smoking or injecting cocaine typically leads to faster effects but may leave the bloodstream sooner than snorting.
+- Method of use: Smoking or injecting typically gives faster effects but may leave the bloodstream sooner than snorting.

-- Metabolism: People with faster metabolisms may eliminate cocaine quicker.
-Age, weight, and overall health can affect how quickly the body processes the drug.
+- Metabolism: Faster metabolisms eliminate cocaine quicker.
+Age, weight, and overall health play a role.

-- Body fat: Cocaine metabolites may be stored in fat cells, so people with higher body fat percentages may retain these byproducts longer.
-[3]
+- Body fat: Cocaine metabolites may be stored in fat cells, so higher body fat can prolong detection.

-- Hydration levels: Staying hydrated helps flush out toxins, including cocaine metabolites.
-Dehydration can slow this process down.
+- Hydration levels: Adequate hydration helps flush out metabolites; dehydration can slow this process.

-- Antibiotics: Certain antibiotics, such as amoxicillin, have been reported to trigger false positives on some drug tests.
+- Antibiotics: Certain antibiotics, such as amoxicillin, have been reported to trigger false positives.

 Effective treatment for addiction, founded by people in recovery.

-Get Compassionate Cocaine Addiction Treatment at Renowned Rehab Facility, Renaissance Recovery
+Get Compassionate Cocaine Addiction Treatment at Renaissance Recovery

-If you need help for yourself or a loved one addicted to cocaine, reach out to Renaissance Recovery.
+If you or a loved one need help with cocaine addiction, reach out to Renaissance Recovery.

 We treat all addictions, including cocaine addiction, in an outpatient setting at our rehabs in California and Florida.
-This lets you carry on at work while living at home and getting effective addiction treatment during the day.
+This allows you to continue work and daily life while receiving effective treatment.

 - Counseling